-In addition to the imposing statue of the man himself and the mausoleum, there is a museum dedicated to Guevara and his achievements in the formation of contemporary Cuba.
-Whether or not you agree with the man’s methods and motivation, it’s a deeply enriching and interesting experience.
+In addition to the imposing statue of Che Guevara and the mausoleum, there is a museum dedicated to his life and achievements in shaping modern Cuba.
+Whether or not you agree with his politics, it is a deeply enriching and interesting experience.

 French Flair in the Caribbean: Napoleon Museum

 The Napoleon Museum in Havana is an unlikely place to find an impressive collection of French art and antiquities.
 However, the museum’s focus on the French Revolution and people rising up against unjust leadership aligns with the ideals of the Cuban Revolution.